 Dr. Mey-Yen Moriuchi received her B.A. in History of Art and International Relations from the University of Pennsylvania, and her M.A. and Ph.D. in History of Art from Bryn Mawr College.
 She is a recipient of the Whiting Fellowship in the Humanities and has presented her research on 18th-20th-century Mexican painting at various conferences, including the College Art Association, Feminist Art History Conference, Southeastern College Art Conference, the National Gallery of Art, and the Philadelphia Museum of Art, among others.

 Her research focuses on representations of racial and social types in 18th-century casta painting and 19th-century costumbrismo.
-Her book manuscript, Mexican Costumbrismo: Race, Society and Identity in Nineteenth-Century Art is forthcoming with Pennsylvania State University Press (2018).
-Her essay, “From Casta to Costumbrismo: Representations of Racialized Social Spaces” was published in the volume Envisioning Others: Race, Color, and the Visual in Iberia and Latin America (Brill, 2015), and her article,“From ‘les types populaires’ to ‘los tipos populares’: Nineteenth-Century Mexican Costumbrismo,” appeared in Nineteenth-Century Art Worldwide (April, 2013).
+Her book manuscript, Mexican Costumbrismo: Race, Society and Identity in Nineteenth-Century Art, was published by Pennsylvania State University Press in 2018.
+Her article “Casta, Costumbrismo, Kahlo” appeared in the Bulletin of Hispanic Studies (Summer 2018) and her essay, “From Casta to Costumbrismo: Representations of Racialized Social Spaces” was published in the volume Envisioning Others: Race, Color, and the Visual in Iberia and Latin America (Brill, 2015).
 Other essays are included in the exhibition catalogues Border Crossings: Immigration in Contemporary Prints (2016), Elizabeth Catlett: Art for Social Justice (2015) and American Scenes: WPA-Era Prints of the 1930s and 1940s (2014) (La Salle University Art Museum).
+Her current research examines Asian-Latin American connections in the artworks of artists such as Wifredo Lam and Tilsa Tsuchiya.

 Areas of Expertise